AraBlocks/ara-reward-protocol/README.md

   }

   /**
-   * Returns whether a contract is valid.
+   * This should return whether a contract is valid.
    * @param {messages.Contract} contract
    * @returns {boolean}
    */